-As you might already now, Node.js and npm are used to install Vue CLI.
-It might look like a limitation and end of the story of Vue app deployment in our case.
+As you might already know, Node.js and npm are used to install Vue CLI.
+It might look like a limitation and the end of the story of Vue app deployment in our case.

 As from my personal experience, I could say that it is not possible to deploy Node.js application on shared hosting.
 Every hosting provider gives you different options like VPS or dedicated server where you can run almost anything you want.
 However, shared hosting comes with limitations.